 We first study approximations of semigroups.
 It is known that the semigroup $S$ can be approximated by its saturation $\overline{S}$.
 This means that there exists $a\in S$ such that $a+\overline{S}\subset S$.
 We prove that the corresponding result for the semigroup $S_w$ also involves the element $a\in S$ (Theorem \ref{approx}).
 We stress that approximation of semigroups has a great deal of applications, including the study of valuations on graded algebras, the computation of dimension and degree of projective varieties, and intersection theory \cite{KK}.

 Next, we show that saturation is not preserved under Gr\"obner degenerations.
-We exhibit an infinite family of saturated semigroups for which a degeneration is saturated only for finitely many of them (section \ref{sat}).
+We exhibit an infinite family of saturated semigroups for which a degeneration is saturated only for finitely many of them (Section \ref{sat}).
 This suggests that saturation is actually rarely preserved under degenerations.
 Even though this phenomenon was somehow predictable, there are no explicit examples illustrating this fact in the literature, as far as we are aware.

-We then study Betti elements of semigroups, a concept that is closely related to syzigies of toric ideals \cite{GR1}.
+We then study Betti elements of semigroups, a concept that is closely related to syzygies of toric ideals \cite{GR1}.
 As before, the goal is to study the behaviour of Betti elements under Gr\"obner degenerations.
-We first show that each Betti element of the semigroup $S$ gives place to a Betti element of $S_w$ (Theorem \ref{inclusion}).
-However, in general not all Betti elements of $S_w$ can be described like this (example \ref{scroll}).
+We first show that each Betti element of the semigroup $S$ gives rise to a Betti element of $S_w$ (Theorem \ref{inclusion}).
+However, in general not all Betti elements of $S_w$ can be described like this (Example \ref{scroll}).

 A particular case that we study is that of semigroups having a unique minimal generating set.
 These semigroups appear, for instance, in Algebraic Statistics \cite{T}.
-We show that this property is preserved in the degeneration for certain families (sections \ref{unique min} and \ref{unique min 2}).
-In our opinion, this gives enough evidence to conjecture that the uniqueness of a minimal generating set is always preserved under Gr\"obner degenerations (conjecture \ref{conjdAD}).
+We show that this property is preserved in the degeneration for certain families (Sections \ref{unique min} and \ref{unique min 2}).
+In our opinion, this gives enough evidence to conjecture that the uniqueness of a minimal generating set is always preserved under Gr\"obner degenerations (Conjecture \ref{conjdAD}).